Insight

 Protein

-Yes, one of the best foods to promote heart health is filled with fat!
-Fish, such as salmon or tuna, contain healthy omega-3 fatty acids, which fight back against cardiovascular disease.
-Consider easy heart-healthy recipes for seniors with fish as a main course, prepared in the oven.
-For those who don’t enjoy seafood, fish oil supplements are available to receive your daily omega-3s.
+Fish, such as salmon and tuna, are excellent for heart health.
+They contain omega-3 fatty acids, which help combat cardiovascular disease.
+Enjoy baked fish as a heart-healthy main course.
+For those who don't enjoy seafood, fish oil supplements are available to provide your daily omega-3s.

-Known as lean meats, skinless chicken and turkey with fresh herbs and spices are staples of low-sodium meals for seniors.
+Known as lean meats, skinless chicken and turkey with fresh herbs and spices are staples of a low-sodium diet for seniors.
 With the skin removed, and without added salt, older adults consume meals that are healthy, especially if high blood pressure is a concern.

 While eggs are high in cholesterol, they are nutritious and good for the heart when prepared properly and consumed in moderation.
 Avoid fried eggs and enjoy this protein without the yolk, which is where nearly all of the cholesterol is found.